BarterOut/web-scraper/README.md

 # 📚 Textbook Price Web Scraper
-> A Web Scraping API for BarterOut Future Projects
+> A Web Scraping API for BarterOut

 ### 📊 Motivation

-> Since Barnes & Noble along with many other textbook sellers don't have APIs, we needed to create web scraping tools to do this work for us.
+We want to offer the average price of textbooks that you can find on our site.
+To do this, we decided to scrape Google and other sites (in the future) to compute the average price of a textbook, and wrap it in an API.

 ### 🔨 Tools Used
-- Python 3.6.4
+- Python 3
 - BeautifulSoup4
 - Requests
 - Flask
-- JSON

 ### 🔥 To Run the Project
 Make sure to have Docker and docker-compose installed.